JohnFajardo/JohnFajardo/README.md

 A third attempt at a personal website

 ## The problem
 As a recent bootcamp grad, I need a personal website, but I'm totally broke.
 I could use GitHub pages, but where's the fun in that?
-I tried Jekyll on namecheap and the experience is so clunky it's almost like writing a complete website by hand on each update.
+I tried Jekyll on Namecheap but the experience is so clunky it's almost like writing a complete website by hand on each update.
 So with a Namecheap account and $10 to my name, I decided to make the best with what I have:

 * Heroku's free tier goes to sleep after half an hour on inactivity.
 I want potential employers to load the site FAST.
 * Rails+React is a big nono on shared plans.